Quechua people: Contribution in modern medicine

-Quinine, which is found naturally in bark of cinchona tree, is known to be used by Quechuas people for malaria-like symptoms.
+Quinine, which is found naturally in the bark of the cinchona tree, is known to be used by Quechuas people for malaria-like symptoms.

 When chewed, coca acts as a mild stimulant and suppresses hunger, thirst, pain, and fatigue; it is also used to alleviate altitude sickness.
 Coca leaves are chewed during work in the fields as well as during breaks in construction projects in Quechua provinces.
 Coca leaves are the raw material from which cocaine, one of Peru's most historically important exports, is chemically extracted.

 Traditional clothing

-Many Indigenous women wear the colorful traditional attire, complete with bowler style hat.
-The hat has been worn by Quechua and Aymara women since the 1920s, when it was brought to the country by British railway workers.
+Many Indigenous women wear colorful traditional attire, complete with bowler-style hats.
+The hat has been worn by Quechua and Aymara women since the 1920s when it was brought to the country by British railway workers.
 They are still commonly worn today.

 The traditional dress worn by Quechua women today is a mixture of styles from Pre-Spanish days and Spanish Colonial peasant dress.
-Starting at puberty, Quechua girls begin wearing multiple layers of petticoats and skirts; the more petticoats and skirts worn by a young woman, the more desirable a bride she would be, due to her family's wealth (represented by the number of petticoats and skirts).
+Starting at puberty, Quechua girls begin wearing multiple layers of petticoats and skirts, showing off the family's wealth and making her a more desirable bride.
 Married women also wear multiple layers of petticoats and skirts.
-Younger Quechua men generally wear Western-style clothing, the most popular being synthetic football shirts and tracksuit pants.
+Younger Quechua men generally wear Western-style clothing, the most popular being synthetic football shirts and tracksuit trousers.
 In certain regions, women also generally wear Western-style clothing.
 Older men still wear dark wool knee-length handwoven bayeta pants.
-A woven belt called a chumpi is also worn which provides protection to the lower back when working in the fields.
-Men's fine dress includes a woollen waistcoat, similar to a sleeveless juyuna as worn by the women but referred to as a chaleco.
-Chalecos can be richly decorated.
+A woven belt called a chumpi which protects the lower back when working in the fields is also worn.
+Men's fine dress includes a woolen waistcoat, similar to a sleeveless juyuna as worn by women but referred to as a chaleco, and often richly decorated.

 The most distinctive part of men's clothing is the handwoven poncho.
-Nearly every Quechua man and boy has a poncho, generally red in colour decorated with intricate designs.
+Nearly every Quechua man and boy has a poncho, generally red decorated with intricate designs.
 Each district has a distinctive pattern.
 In some communities such as Huilloc, Patacancha, and many villages in the Lares Valley ponchos are worn as daily attire.
-However most men use their ponchos on special occasions such as festivals, village meetings, weddings etc.
+However, most men use their ponchos on special occasions such as festivals, village meetings, weddings, etc.

-As with the women, ajotas, sandals made from recycled tyres, are the standard footwear.
+As with the women, ajotas, sandals made from recycled tires, are the standard footwear.
 They are cheap and durable.

-A ch'ullu is frequently worn.
-This is a knitted hat with earflaps.
-The first ch'ullu that a child receives is traditionally knitted by his father.
-In the Ausangate region chullos are often ornately adorned with white beads and large tassels called t'ikas.
+A ch'ullu, a knitted hat with earflaps, is frequently worn.
+The first ch'ullu that a child receives is traditionally knitted by their father.
+In the Ausangate region, chullos are often ornately adorned with white beads and large tassels called t'ikas.
 Men sometimes wear a felt hat called a sombrero over the top of the ch'ullu decorated with centillo, finely decorated hat bands.
 Since ancient times men have worn small woven pouches called ch'uspa used to carry their coca leaves.